treeframework/trump.visible/README.md

 # Visible

-The `visible` module simply hides content.
+The `visible` module simply displays content as block.

 ## Dependencies